PADI Rebreather Courses and Tec Diving

 PADI released the first PADI Rebreather Courses in 1999.
 This in response to PADI Member asking for PADI Rebreather Courses to teach in order to meet growing market needs.

-The first 2 courses to be released were the PADI Semi-Closed Rebreather Specialty Diver Courses.
+The first 2 PADI Rebreather Courses to be released were the PADI Semi-Closed Rebreather Specialty Diver Courses.
 These were for the Dolphin / Atlantis and Draeger Ray Semi-Closed Rebreathers.
 The Draeger Rebreathers are very simple by today's standards and are “mechanical” units with no electronics.
 As such we call these SCCR units, as opposed to modern Electronic Semi-Closed Rebreathers, eSCR, we have today.
-In fact the Draeger CCR Rebreather courses are still available at the Diver levels and Rebreather Instructor levels.
+In fact the Draeger PADI Rebreather Courses are still available at the Diver levels and PADI Rebreather Instructor levels.

 The PADI SCCR courses are “Recreational.”
 Dive planning uses the RDP No-Decompression limits with the Max Depth being 40m.
 For dive planning we use either formulas or the PADI EAD, EANx 32 / 36 Tables and PADI O2 Toxicity table.